fabyr/neageoflymapper/README.md

 ## Usage
-In order to find the ID of an Image, use the Devtools of a browser as follows:
+In order to find the ID of an Image, use the Devtools of a browser as follows (Can usually be opened by pressing `F12`):

 1. Select the `Network` or `Networking` tab\
    ![Devtools Network Tab](/assets/image1.png)